iterative/dvc/README.rst

 #. *Data Engineering* tools such as `AirFlow <https://airflow.apache.org/>`_, `Luigi <https://github.com/spotify/luigi>`_ and
-   others - in DVC data, model and ML pipelines represent a single ML project and focuses on data scientist' experience while data engineering pipeline orchestrates multiple data projects and focuses on efficent execution.
+   others - in DVC data, model and ML pipelines represent a single ML project and focuses on data scientist' experience while data engineering pipeline orchestrates multiple data projects and focuses on efficient execution.
 DVC project can be used from data pipeline as a single execution step. `AirFlow DVC <https://github.com/covid-genomics/airflow-dvc>`_ is an example of such integration.